nleiva/go-yang-basics/README.md

 Our model defines valid priority levels as ranges `1..5` (low priority) or `10..15` (high priority).
 We test this validation by creating instances with both valid and invalid priority values -> [`validate/main.go`](validate/main.go)

-First from a JSON input string:
+First, from a JSON input string:

 ```go
 func main() {